 A clear demonstration and explanation of how to give both subcutaneous injections intramuscular injections and other veterinary procedures is given by John Matthews BVMS MRCVS in the video “Goat Husbandry and Health” with Hilary Matthews.

-There is only one vaccine against clostridial bacteria and tetanus licensed for use in goats in the UK, a 4 in 1 vaccine, “Lambivac” marketed by Hoechst.
+The recommended vaccine for use in the UK is the 4 in 1 vaccine, “Lambivac” marketed by Hoechst.

 How often should I vaccinate my goats

 Read any instructions given by the manufacturer prior to commencing and follow the storage instructions correctly.
 You can discuss a vaccination programme with your own vet.
 Below is Goat Veterinary Society recommended vaccination programme.

 |GOAT VACCINATION PROGRAMME FOR THE PROTECTION AGAINST CLOSTRIDIAL DISEASES AND TETANUS||DOSE|

 |Primary Course||2 doses 4 – 6 weeks apart||2ml|

 |Kids from vaccinated does||Start at 10 – 12 weeks of age||2ml|

 |Kids from unvaccinated does||Start at 2 – 4 weeks of age||2ml|

 Lumps can occur after vaccination injections that may take 6 – 12 months to disappear.
 Abscesses due to, dirty needles and a lack of hygienic preparation can occur.
 Prepare all your equipment prior to starting to vaccinate your goats.
 In order to ensure a sterile dose for each goat insert a needle into the bottle of vaccine and attach the syringe draw out the amount of vaccine and detach the syringe attaching a new needle for each dose so you only puncture the dispensing bottle once.
 You must ensure the safe disposal of any needles, syringes and left over medication.